Last Updated on Sep 23, 2021

 Tap to reveal a new Multitasking menu that lets you create a full screen, Slide Over, Split View, and in some instances, a center window, so you can work on multiple apps at once.
 Source Apple

 Where is the New Multitasking Menu iPadOS 15?

 Apple’s brings easier to access and easier to use more powerful multitasking menu in its major upgrade iPadOS 15 software update of Fall 2021.
-In addition, multitasking features are beneficial to use multiple apps in a single window with a Split view and Center Windows and newly introduced Shelf. in short, it boosts your productivity to a whole new level.
+In addition, multitasking features are beneficial to use multiple apps in a single window with a Split view and Center Windows (watch the video to use center window on your iPadOS 15 at the end of this post) and newly introduced Shelf. in short, it boosts your productivity to a whole new level.